Daniel Langrand

-Daniel Pierre Langrand (7 October 1921 – 15 December 1998) was a French footballer and coach.
+Daniel Pierre Langrand (7 October 1921 – 15 December 1998) was a French football player and coach.

-He was born in Tourcoing (Nord) in October 1921.
+He was born in Tourcoing, Nord, in October 1921.
 Langrand was goalkeeper for Olympique avignonnais, after World War II, and later became a coach.

 He began his career in Belgium with SC Boussu-Bois before joining AA La Louvière.
 In 1954, he joined AS Aulnoye-Aymeries.
 He spent ten years at the avesnois club, before continuing his professional adventure at Daring Club de Bruxelles, in 1964.

 Between April 1966 and 1969, he trained Lille OSC.
 After that, he managed the players of USG Boulogne until 1979.